 The international literature also documents the pervasive global influence of neighborhood unit planning, as Murrain’s observation to Duany suggests.
 Mumford, writing at mid-century, also pointed to the then-recent British New Towns as an implementation of what he termed “planning by neighborhoods” (Mumford, 1954, p.
 256).
 Azab, writing from Bahrain in 2006, noted that “the concept has proved to be the backbone for most practices within planning, design and policy making arenas.”
 But as his paper made clear, he shared Murrain’s misgivings about its global effects: “Scholars and professionals have widely used -or could we say, ‘abused’- the idea without questioning its validity for both practice and/or education” (Azab, 2006).
 The next year -- and it would seem, with significant import in view of that country’s rapid development -- the publication “Chinese Planner’s Guide to Western Urban Planning Literature” presented and discussed the neighborhood unit, and did so uncritically (LeGates and Zhang, 2007).

-Much of this modern influence can indeed be traced -- often explicitly by name -- to Clarence Perry, the proponent of the landmark 1929 proposal developed for the Russell Sage Foundation (Figure One.), and the man that Duany described to Murrain as “a hero of mine” (Perry, 1929a).
+Much of this modern influence can indeed be traced -- often explicitly by name -- to Clarence Perry, the proponent of the landmark 1929 proposal developed for the Russell Sage Foundation (Figure One.), the one that Duany described to Murrain as “the most famous diagram in the history of planning” (Perry, 1929a).
 Perry did not simply offer his model, but promoted it in a dizzying number of tracts, touted its many benefits as he saw them, and offered refutations of criticisms (e.g. Perry, 1926, 1929b, 1930).
 In just one such publication he argued for the traffic mitigation benefits of the neighborhood unit interior, its social cohesion (and what we would term today “social capital”), its ability to support a local school within walking distance, its usefulness as a model for slum rebuilding, and its profitable mix of amenities offered to buyers, among other benefits (Perry, 1929b).

 As his writings make clear, one of Perry’s overriding concerns was to accommodate the automobile by creating a separation between fast vehicles and much slower pedestrian-dominated residential areas.
 As he writes: